textbook-hunt/textbook-hunt/index.md

 ## Community Feedback
 - Connor K.,Undergraduate in Civil Engineering Major
    >Pretty simple to use and the theme is pretty good.
-- Axil , Undergraduate in Mathematics Education Major
+- Axil D., Undergraduate in Mathematics Education Major
    > Simple to use but the yellow color might be hard to see for some people.
 - Frendy, Undergraduate in Electrical Engineering
    > I do not like the yellow color choice but overall looks cool.
+- Matthew K, Undergraduate in ICS.
+   > The application is easy to use, would add a hardcover or paperback cover filter but otherwise good.
 ## Developer's Guide

 To download the source code please head over to the repository [page](https://github.com/textbookhunt/textbookhunt) and download the master branch.